jackson2000118-crypto/Labs/LinkedList/README.md

 # Team Learning Activity

 Whenever you need to quickly add and remove items, but those items are always in order - a Linked List is a good option for the data structure.
 In this Lab, we will explore a **Singly Linked List**.
-You will then use this linked list as the foundation for the stack in your homework.
+You will then use this linked list as the foundation for your homework.

 **Precondition**: Make sure to review the page on structs, iterators, linked lists, and nodes in Canvas if you haven't!

-## Team Activity
-For this team activity, you will meet as a group at the scheduled meeting in MS Teams.
-The notes you take as a team should be stored in the files section of that meeting, and while not required, it is recommended that you create a nice naming scheme for the TAs to see the notes.
-They will also have access to your chat logs in the team.
-They will use the attendance record to award points.
+The goals for this team activity are as follows:
+* Better understand linked list
+* Discuss the Big O complexity of linked list operations
+* Better understanding of structs and pointers

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Part 1: Picturing Linked Lists

-Given the following code, draw out the final memory structure similar to how you did in [Homework 02](https://github.com/CS5008-khoury-lionelle/hw02#linking-to-images).
+Given the following code, draw out the final memory structure.
 You can draw with a program, or one person can draw (with direction from others) on paper and take a picture.

 ```c
 typedef struct node